fusterma/JUAS2024/Tutorials2024.md

 	 s1 : sm, at = ??;

-2. Using the strength of the sextupoles, $K2_{1}$ and $K2_{2}$ and the linear optics functions ($\beta$-function and dispersion) at the sextupole' location, evaluate the sextupole's contribution to the chromaticity on the horizontal plane using the following equation:
+2. Using the strength of the sextupoles and the linear optics functions ($\beta$-function and dispersion) at the sextupole' location, evaluate the sextupole's contribution to the chromaticity on the horizontal plane using the following equation:

     $\xi=\frac{1}{4\pi}(\beta_{x,s1}k2_1d_{x,s1}+\beta_{x,s2}k2_2d_{x,s2})$.